-We compute cumulative posterior distribution functions for each element and each cluster using the values of $\sigma_{\text{[X/H]}}$ captured by the threshold boxes in the summary statistic plots for each element, examples of which are shown in Figure~\ref{fig:summ_stats}.
-Since we find little evidence overall for abundance scatter in all of the elements in most of these birth clusters (excluding those elements that have very few pixels), we can combine the cumulative posterior distribution functions to obtain a combined constraint on the intrinsic abundance scatter.
-Specifically, in this calculation, we assume that all of the clusters have the same intrinsic abundance scatter and we place a limit on this (B16).
-A summary of the cumulative posterior distribution functions for Al, V, and Fe in APOGEE is shown in Figure~\ref{fig:posterior_pj}.
-We show these summary curves as opposed to the individual cumulative posterior distribution functions as in Figure~\ref{fig:posterior} for OCCAM for ease of visualization.
-The black curve in each panel represents the cumulative posterior distribution of all of the combined PJ birth clusters.
-The four additional curves in each panel represent the cumulative posterior distribution functions for the clusters that have the maximum and minimum upper limits in each element, as well as those that have upper limits that are approximately 33\% and 66\% of the way between the minimum and maximum upper limits.
-The curve for the cluster with the minimum upper limit on the intrinsic abundance scatter is the steepest curve in each panel and the curve for the cluster with the maximum upper limit on the intrinsic abundance scatter is the shallowest curve in each cluster.
+A summary of the cumulative posterior distribution functions for Al, V, and Fe, computed using the values of $\sigma_{\text{[X/H]}}$ captured by threshold boxes as in Figure~\ref{fig:summ_stats}, is shown in Figure~\ref{fig:posterior_pj}.
+We choose to display these elements for the same reasons as above.
+We show these summary curves instead of the individual cumulative posterior distribution functions for ease of visualization.
+Since we find minimal evidence for abundance scatter overall (excluding those elements that have very few pixels), we can combine the cumulative posterior distribution functions to obtain a combined constraint on the intrinsic abundance scatter.
+Specifically, in this calculation, we assume all of the clusters have the same intrinsic abundance scatter and we place a limit on this (B16).
+This combined cumulative posterior distribution is shown by the black curve in each panel, while the four additional curves represent the cumulative posterior distribution functions for the clusters that have the maximum and minimum upper limits in each element, as well as those that have upper limits approximately 33\% and 66\% of the way between the minimum and maximum.

 From these cumulative posterior distribution functions, we can quantify the upper limits on the intrinsic abundance scatter of each birth cluster.
-Table~\ref{tab:my_results_pj} describes the upper limits on the intrinsic abundance scatter at 95\% confidence for each of the 15 APOGEE elements for the blindly chemically-tagged birth clusters we analyze.
+Table~\ref{tab:my_results_pj} describes the upper limits on the intrinsic abundance scatter at 95 per cent confidence for each of the 15 APOGEE elements for the blindly chemically tagged birth clusters we analyse.

-Overall, we obtain much stronger limits on the intrinsic abundance scatter in the PJ clusters than the OCCAM clusters, with the combined constraints generally being strong.
-Specifically, we obtain strong constraints ($\lesssim 0.05$ dex at 95\% confidence) on every element except for Na, Al, S, K, Ti, and V.
+Overall, we obtain similar or stronger limits on the intrinsic abundance scatter in the PJ clusters than the OCCAM clusters, with the combined constraints generally being strong.
+Specifically, we obtain strong constraints ($\lesssim 0.05$ dex at 95 per cent confidence) on every element except for Na, Al, S, K, Ti, and V.